saif4004/Tweeter/README.md

 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. check out the docs folder for screenshots of what the website looks like.

 ## Dependencies